wh0cares1/wh0cares1.github.io/_posts/2023-05-01-pointer-from-memory-allocation-perspective.md

 }
 ```

-This is how it looks in memory :
+This is how print a linked list looks in memory :

 <img src="/images/print-linked-list.png">